 “A Good Story Haunts You”: Exploring the Intersection of Art and Activism with Luis J. Rodriguez

-Jan 07 ● BY Field Notes Editor
+Jan 07 ● BY Frank Burch

 In this interview conducted by Frank Burch, Luis J. Rodriguez discusses the intersection of art, activism, and education.
 Rodriguez argues that exploring the latter two avenues is best done with a thoughtful and rigorous approach to craft.
 Good writing can achieve more than plaudits and praise—it can open people to new languages, flatten binaries, and teach us how to be better people.